admb-project/admb-project.github.io/users/tutorials-and-examples/index.md

 : Tips for people converting to linux from Windows

 [UW Wiki](http://wiki.cbr.washington.edu/qerm/index.php/AD_Model_Builder)
-:ADMB tips from University of Washington students and faculty, including the Living Document
+: ADMB tips from University of Washington students and faculty, including the Living Document